Designing for Group Travel Planning: A Human-Centred Application with AI-Powered Personalised Recommendations

 Abstract

-This thesis investigates how human-centred design can enhance the digital group trip planning experience for young adults through the integration of artificial intelligence and personality-based recommendations.
-Grounded in the Design Thinking framework, the study applies a mixed-methods approach including qualitative interviews (N=6), a quantitative survey (N=94), and usability testing (N=8) to identify key user pain points and inform the design of a digital planning application.
-The proposed solution, a Group Trip Planning Hub, combines collaborative features such as availability coordination with a novel AI-powered, personality-aware itinerary recommendation system.
-By leveraging prompt abstraction, the application enables natural-language-based personalisation without requiring users to write prompts themselves.
-Usability testing demonstrated high task success, ease of use, and a clear user preference for personalised over generic itineraries.
-The findings contribute to the fields of Human-Computer Interaction, UX, and tourism technology by demonstrating how hybrid GUI–CUI systems and personality-aware recommender strategies can reduce planning friction.
-The study also highlights ethical considerations in AI transparency and data use.
-While the solution shows promise, limitations include simulated group setting and a lack of longitudinal testing.
-This thesis offers actionable design insights for AI-integrated planning tools and suggests directions for future research in ethical, personalised, and collaborative travel technologies.
+Planning a trip with friends can be fun but complicated.
+This thesis explores how human-centred design can improve digital group trip planning for young adults by using artificial intelligence and personality-based recommendations.
+Using the Design Thinking framework (a step-by-step process to understand needs, generate ideas, and test them), the study combined methods: six qualitative interviews, a survey with 94 respondents, and usability tests with eight participants.
+This revealed key pain points and guided the design of a prototype.
+The proposed solution, the Group Trip Planning Hub, combines collaboration features (such as coordinating when people are available) with an AI-powered itinerary recommender that adapts to users’ personalities and preferences.
+Through prompt abstraction, the app turns simple, natural-language inputs into the requests the AI needs, so users do not have to write prompts themselves.
+Usability testing showed high task success, ease of use, and a clear preference for personalized over generic itineraries.
+The work contributes to Human-Computer Interaction, UX, and tourism technology by showing that hybrid GUI–CUI systems—interfaces that combine familiar screens with conversational AI—and personality-aware recommender strategies can reduce planning friction.
+The study also highlights ethical considerations around AI transparency and data use.
+Limitations include a simulated group setting and a lack of long-term testing.
+The thesis offers practical design insights for AI-integrated planning tools and points to future research on ethical, personalized, and collaborative travel technologies.

 Documents